PetarTilevRusev/EndlessWar/README.md

 # EndlessWar
 A Dota 2 Custom Game

-Endless War is a game mod, where 12 players are separated in 4 teams: Humans, Undeads, Night Elfs and Orcs.
+Endless War is a game mod, where 12 players are separated in 4 teams: **Humans**, **Undeads**, **Night Elfs** and **Orcs**.
-Every race has his own advantages and weakness, everithing will be upgradebale: King, Units, Barracks and Towers.
+Every race has just one goal, defeat all the enemy kings to win.
+The races will be different and unique from eachother with advantages and weakness, everithing in the mod will be upgradebale:
-The goal is simple, defeat all the enemy kings to win.
+ * King
+ * Units
+ * Barracks
+ * Guards(Towers)

-You can vew the progress [HERE](https://trello.com/b/P6a2RSZb/endless-war)
+You can view the progress [HERE](https://trello.com/b/P6a2RSZb/endless-war)

 ---